 Creating new relationships during recovery is a common experience.
 Many relationships with peers can enhance a person’s life in recovery and help them stay on the path to sober living.
 Romantic relationships, however, may not offer the same value to someone with a substance use disorder.
 Today, let’s talk about some of the risks of dating while in recovery.

 Dating in early recovery can seem appealing.
-While a romantic relationship can eventually be a life goal, rushing into one in the first year of recovery may present some challenges to a person creating a new, sober life.
+While a romantic relationship can eventually be a life goal, rushing into one during the first year of recovery may present some challenges to a person creating a new, sober life.
 Romantic partners may distract you from the goal of defining your sober self.
-Dating too soon can be a way of replacing a past addictive behavior with a person you put all of your focus on.
+Dating too soon can be a way of replacing past addictive behavior with a person you put all your focus on.

 Five Reasons to Hold Off Dating in Early Recovery